Songs My Father Taught Me, by Dave Gillies

 Eric Geoffrey, Adventure Aficionado

-Eric began his apprenticeship with Give & Take in 1984.
-Straight out of high school in 1988 he attended the Ringling Brothers and Barnum and Bailey Clown College, and graduated with an invitation to join their Blue Unit roadshow as an aerial slapstick clown.
-Ironically, he didn't even juggle on the show, but danced the can-can on stilts, was the seventeenth clown to exit the VW bug, and got stranded in an exploding cable car.
+Eric joined Give & Take in 1984 at the age of 14.
+Straight out of high school he attended the Ringling Brothers and Barnum and Bailey Clown College, and graduated (Class of ’88!) with an invitation to join their Blue Unit roadshow as an aerial slapstick clown.
+Ironically, he didn’t juggle on the show, but danced the can-can on stilts, was the seventeenth clown to exit the VW bug, and got stranded in an exploding cable car.
 Eventually he grew weary of being thrown off a 45 foot high platform on a daily basis, so he ran away from the circus to come home.

-Taking a sabbatical from performing he found his way to Alaska and worked on a ranch that gave horseback bush tours for a couple of years.
-He then collaborated on running a gift shop at the world famous Bishop Castle high in the Colorado Rockies, occasionally juggling fire atop its 80 foot high fire-breathing dragon.
+Taking a sabbatical from performing he found his way to Alaska and worked on a ranch that gave horseback bush tours for a couple of years and to this day has never eaten better in his life ~ salmon, halibut, crab, moose, caribou, kale, and purple potatoes were all fresh and local.
+He then spent years collaborating on running a gift shop at the world famous Bishop Castle high in the Colorado Rockies and playing music within the grand hall, occasionally juggling fire atop its 80 foot high fire-breathing dragon.

 Pursuing his penchant for heights he is also an accomplished technical tree climber, and is constantly on the hunt for the tallest tree in the woods wherever he travels, often spending the night being gently rocked to sleep.

-He is also quite passionate about the tight wire, the flying trapeze, riding his unicycle, playing the ukulele, and balancing rocks, often in various creative combinations.
-When he grows up he aspires to be a member of Kiva's pirate ship monkey crew (preferably 1st mate).
+Eric is decidedly passionate about the tight wire, slack lining, the flying trapeze, riding his unicycle, playing the ukulele, trekking, and balancing rocks, often in various creative combinations.
+When he grows up he aspires to be a member of Kiva’s pirate ship monkey crew (preferably 1st mate).

-Eric is currently on the greatest adventure of all in continually discovering the wondrous world of fatherhood—son Jerry was born in April 2005.
+Currently on the greatest adventure of all ~ continually discovering the wondrous world of fatherhood—son Jerry was born in April 2005 and is growing up surrounded by circus, characters worthy of the greatest side show ever, and cats.